SwapnilDakhole/serverless-springboot-lambda-api/README.md

----

-# Serverless Spring Boot API with AWS Lambda
+# Spring Boot AWS Lambda Employee Management System

-This project demonstrates a Spring Boot application integrated with AWS Lambda to build a serverless API.
-The application manages employee and course data, stores records in a MySQL database, and utilizes AWS Lambda to serve HTTP requests.
+This repository contains a Spring Boot application deployed as an AWS Lambda function, providing an employee management system.
+The application is built with Spring Boot, Spring Data JPA, and MySQL, integrated with AWS services to offer a serverless architecture.

 ## Table of Contents
 - [Features](#features)